JayodKavinda/Full-stack-webApp-Springboot-React/README.md

 # Full-stack-webApp-Springboot-React
-Simple Todo managment Application using ReactJS (Frantend) and RESTful API using Springboot.
+Simple Todo managment Application using ReactJS and RESTful API using Springboot.